rust-lang/reference/src/type-layout.md

 always a multiple of its alignment.
 The size of a value can be checked with the [`size_of_val`] function.

-Types where all values have the same size and alignment known at compile time implement the [`Sized`] trait and can be checked with the [`size_of`] and [`align_of`] functions.
+Types where all values have the same size and alignment, and both are known at compile time, implement the [`Sized`] trait and can be checked with the [`size_of`] and [`align_of`] functions.
 Types that are not [`Sized`] are known as [dynamically sized types].
 Since all values of a `Sized` type share the same size and alignment, we refer to those shared values as the size of the type and the alignment of the type respectively.

 ## Primitive Data Layout